KELLI TURNER, Hooters Orange Park

 CRAB BISQUE, The Blue Fish Restaurant & Oyster Bar

-Finalists: Bowl of Pho, Harpoon Louie’s
+Favorites: Bowl of Pho, Harpoon Louie’s

 Laced with sherry and loaded with crab meat, the crab bisque certainly takes a cue from she crab soup, but according to Folio Weekly readers, it is much better—indeed, it’s a creamy panegyric to Lord Neptune’s bounty, a bowl full of briny, unctuous goodness studded with the buttery lusciousness of crab.
 We think the soup is the perfect way to start a meal, and if paired with a salad it makes a lovely and elegant lightish meal (especially when complemented with warm bread and butter).

-Finalists: España Restaurant, Hawkers Asian Street Fare
+Favorites: España Restaurant, Hawkers Asian Street Fare

 Helmed by the extraordinary polymath Howard Kirk—he’s an artist, a DJ, and does fancy computer stuff, too—13 Gypsies has consistently been one of the city’s most well-respected (and busy) restaurants since it opened its doors back in 2008.
 We think it’s because Howard is a damn genius with a peerless palate.
 Pop in for a little sangria and honey garlic hummus or stay a while and enjoy sampling—and sharing—the menu.
 Try the daily risotto and cured meat if it’s available, we’re certain you’ll be impressed; oh, and the pan-seared cod, too.

-Finalists: Tropical Smoothie, Grassroots Natural Market
+Favorites: Tropical Smoothie, Grassroots Natural Market

 Locals looking for a healthy way to enjoy a tasty, nutritious drink slam full of healthy ingredients, and even super-vitamin boosts, get their smoothie fix at Smoothie King.
 Boasting 11 locations in Northeast Florida, SK uses the freshest ingredients to make stellar on-the-spot drinks that run the gamut from health-geared smoothies, including fitness, slim and wellness blends, along with healthful snacks and kid’s cups.
 Stevia, gluten-free, dairy-free, and vegan options give every diet the chance to sip on some serious smoothie action.